 This is a huge advantage over traditional banking as interest rates for savings accounts have been stagnant for several years.
 Users who store their money with Robinhood also have access to an optional debit card and 75,000 ATMs where they can withdraw their cash for free.

 If you sign up for Robinhood, you will get a free stock worth between $2.50 and $200.
 The free stock is based on a lottery system.

 According to Robinhood’s Terms and Conditions...
 “There is an approximately 98% chance of the stock bonus having a value of $2.50-$10, an approximately 1% chance of the stock bonus having a value of $10-$50, and an approximately 1% chance of the stock bonus having a value of $50-$200, based on the price of shares at the time of purchase.”

-Robinhood allows you to trade a variety of popular cryptocurrencies 100% commission free.
+Robinhood allows users to trade a variety of popular cryptocurrencies 100% commission-free.

-Ultimately, these are both great options for new investors but neither really stack up to being the perfect platform.
+Ultimately, these are both great options for new investors but neither is the perfect platform.
 Both have obvious pros and cons.
-For Robinhood, we love the fractional shares, the instant transfers, and the cryptocurrency.
-But we don’t love that there are no retirement options.
-This means we will still have to look elsewhere for retirement saving.
+For Robinhood, we love fractional shares, instant transfers, and cryptocurrencies.
+But we don’t love the fact that there are no retirement options.
+This means you will still have to look elsewhere for retirement investing.